-Does this financial product have a sustainable investment objective? •• □ Yes • • 🖾 No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable invest- ment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable unde the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ☐ with a social objective It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective?

+governance prac- tices. •• 🗌 Yes • • 🖾 No It will make a minimum of sustainable in- vestments with an environmental ob- jective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable invest- ment, it will have a minimum proportion of % of sustainable investments The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, estab- liabiae a list of an in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy lishing a list of en- vironmentally sustainable eco- nomic activities.
+That Regulation does not include a list of socially sus- tainable economic activities.
+Sustaina- in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy ble investments with an environ- mental objective with a social objective might be aligned with the Taxonomy or not.
+It will make a minimum of sustainable in- vestments with a social objective: It promotes E/S characteristics, but will not make any sustainable investments %